WICG/webcomponents/proposals/Template-Instantiation.md

 </script>
 ```

-Note that we don't intend to natively support bidirectional bindings or even automatic updates of DOM tree when the corresponding JavaScript is mutated.
-With approaches taken in libraries like React, it's not necessary desirable or useful to monitor mutations on a JavaScript object because some community of JS developers are embracing functional programming approach with immutable objects.
+Note that we don't intend to natively support bidirectional bindings or even automatic updates of a DOM tree when the corresponding JavaScript is mutated.
+With approaches taken in libraries like React, it's not necessarily desirable or useful to monitor mutations on a JavaScript object, because some communities of JS developers are embracing functional programming approach with immutable objects.

-In addition, in order to build a two-way bindings, we would have to monitor JS properties, and other DOM events manually on each element.
-For example, input element's value attribute never changes when the user types in text.
-Instead, we would have to monitor the dirty value of the input element, and reflect that change back at the time change & input event fires.
-We didn't want to codify all these edge cases for each HTML element at least in the initial version of this API.
-We're open to adding such capabilities in the future versions of the default template process callback; probably as a new UA-defined template type.
+In addition, in order to build a two-way binding, we would have to monitor JS properties and other DOM events manually on each element.
+For example, the `input` element's `value` attribute never changes when the user types in text.
+Instead, we would have to monitor the dirty value of the input element, and reflect that change back at the time of the change, when the `input` event fires.
+We didn't want to codify all these edge cases for each HTML element, at least in the initial version of this API.
+We're open to adding such capabilities in  future versions of the default template process callback — probably as a new UA-defined template type.

 ### 3.3.
 Conditionals and Loops using Nested Templates